michellemay/word2vec-perf/README.md

 *Note, word2vec is running all the iterations in the same progress bar.*

+Thread safety: word2vec original implementation intentionnaly ignores thread safety and locking of shared resources.
+More particularly, it has race conditions when updating syn0 and syn1 weights matrices.
+It's defendable in the sense that updates are small and forgetting some along the way is akin of introducing small noise.
+See [this](https://groups.google.com/forum/#!topic/word2vec-toolkit/iDTvPEOgFD0) comment.
+It can result in an unfair performance advantage over the other implementations.

 ### word2vec-fastload ###
 Reading file and building vocabulary is unexpectedly slow here (~38m).
 Due to the inneficiencies of fgetc and ungetc on Windows.